-Prayer
+Prayer and Devotions

+Calvary strongly encourages students to maintain a personal time with the Lord daily, since habits formed today will set the pattern for the future.
 Prayer is part of the normal routine at Calvary.
 Classes and scheduled meetings usually begin with prayer.
 A special Day of Prayer is set aside for the entire campus to devote itself to communication with our Lord.
 Additional opportunities for organized group prayer meetings are also scheduled throughout the year.